SERVICESHelping organizations build and assess value

 - Client/FSI collaboration on details of the research approach

-- Carefully developed sampling protocols given knowledge of the types of decision makers and influencers our client will sell to
+- Carefully developed sampling protocols given knowledge of the types of decision makers, influencers and segments our client will sell to

 - Proprietary databases of healthcare and technical opinion leaders, as well as high volume customers